 Collecting detailed information about your work injury will work in your favour, proving that your accident was not your fault and therefore increasing your chances of receiving a compensation amount that is fair to your claim.
 This supporting information may include:

-To progress your claim, whether compensating for a work injury, an accident or a slip, trip or fall, you can get in touch with Accident Advice Helpline 24 hours a day, 7 days a week.
-The freephone numbers are 0800 689 0500 or 0333 500 0993 from a mobile.
-Our trained, specialist advisors will match your case to one of our several hundred solicitors ensuring they have particular expertise in your specific accident type.
-All cases are treated on a no win, no fee* basis.
+To progress your claim, whether compensating for a work injury, an accident or a slip, trip or fall, you can get in touch with Accident Advice Helpline 7 days a week.
+The numbers are 0800 689 0500 or 0333 500 0993 from a mobile.
+Our trained, specialist advisors will match your case to one of our expert solicitors ensuring they have particular expertise in your specific accident type.
+All cases are treated on a no-win, no-fee* basis.